drdaemos/xc5-docs/en/getting_started/step_4_-_working_with_settings/index.md

         translations:
           - code: en
             option_name: Put your HTML code here
-            option_comment: I am comment to the option and I am here just for show that you can put some text into me{% endhighlight %}
+            option_comment: I am comment to the option and I am here just for show that you can put some text into me
+    {% endraw %}{% endhighlight %}
-3. Once it is done, push the changes to the database using [load-yaml.php]({{ baseurl_lang }}/../getting_started/x-cart_sdk.md#X-CartSDK-LoadingYAMLfile) macros of X-Cart SDK.
+3. Once it is done, push the changes to the database using [load-yaml.php]({{ baseurl_lang }}/getting_started/x-cart_sdk.html#X-CartSDK-LoadingYAMLfile) macros of X-Cart SDK.
 Since I am in the X-Cart's root folder (`<Web-Root>/next/src/`) in my console and my X-Cart SDK is located in the `<Web-Root>/next-sdk/`, I can do it using this command:

-    {% highlight php %}../../next-sdk/devkit/macros/load-yaml.php classes/XLite/Module/Tony/SettingsDemo/install.yaml{% endhighlight %}
+    {% highlight php %}{% raw %}
+    ../../next-sdk/devkit/macros/load-yaml.php classes/XLite/Module/Tony/SettingsDemo/install.yaml
+    {% endraw %}{% endhighlight %}
 4. Go to the module settings and you will see the following page:
     ![]({{ site.baseurl }}/attachments/8224795/8355863.png)
 5. Now you can put your own HTML code into this textarea field.
 X-Cart can save it, yet does not know how to use it.